m-ngr/ostep/projects/initial-xv6/README.md

 # Intro To Kernel Hacking

+## My solution

+See my solution steps [here](solution.md)

+---

-To develop a better sense of how an operating system works, you will also do a few projects *inside* a real OS kernel.
+To develop a better sense of how an operating system works, you will also do a few projects _inside_ a real OS kernel.
 The kernel we'll be using is a port of the original Unix (version 6), and is runnable on modern x86 processors.
 It was developed at MIT and is a small and relatively understandable OS and thus an excellent focus for simple projects.